pushkardeshmukh1992/iOS-MVVM-Demo/README.md

 # iOS-MVVM-Demo
-This repository demonstrate the usage of MVVM in iOS projects.
+This repository demonstrate the usage of MVVM in iOS.